dobsontom/tugbot-automation/README.md

   * A new row in `td_distant_accessible_events` triggers a new TUG alert.

 ## Acknowledgements
-* Thanks to [The Information Lab](https://www.theinformationlab.co.uk/ "The Information Lab Website") for supporting the TUGBot project.
+* Thanks to [The Information Lab](https://www.theinformationlab.co.uk/ "The Information Lab Website") for supporting the TUGbot project.